| |

 advising you.
 All of us have biases.
 We have tried to make ours

 transparent.
-(In our case, this website is a promotional
+(In our case, this website is in part a promotional

 device to attract paid clients to our individual service -- and we